Grand Choral Synagogue (Saint Petersburg): National landmark

 Today the Great Choral Synagogue of Saint Petersburg is a registered landmark and an architectural monument of federal importance.
 Major reconstruction was carried out between 2000 and 2003.
 On 26 June 2001, the Great Hall was reopened after reconstruction.
 The Great Hall, also called the Main Hall, holds 1,200 worshipers and has women's galleries on three sides.

 Reconstruction and renaming

 After a USD5 million donation by the Safra family in 1999, the synagogue was reconstructed between 2000 and 2005.
 In honor of the philanthropic support, the synagogue was renamed The Edmond J. Safra Grand Choral Synagogue, although it is more commonly known in Russian as Bolshaya Sinagoga or the "Grand Synagogue".

 In 2005 a new mikvah was built from a design by Israeli architect M. Gorelik.
 The new mikvah was inaugurated on 19 April 2005.

-Anti-Semitic attacks
+Antisemitic attacks

 On 5 May 2012, a swastika was spray-painted on the synagogue's fence.